 Designed by Sir Edwin Lutyens, the towering 42-meter tall structure is where the Republic Day Parade is hosted every year.
 Dedicated to 82,000 soldiers who lost their lives during World War I and the Third Anglo-Afghan War, India Gate sees hundreds of visitors every day.

 During the day, the gardens around the monument are filled with families looking for a break from everyday routines, but it’s at night that one can truly admire the energy and hustle-bustle around India Gate.
 Lined with ice-cream stalls, balloon-sellers, small eating stalls and scores of locals and tourists, India Gate transforms into a festive ground.
-One of the best places to visit in Delhi if you’d like to admire the true spirit of India.
+One of the best places to visit near Delhi if you’d like to admire the true spirit of India.

 A fine example of science and architecture coming together, Jantar Mantar is one of the most delightful places to visit in Delhi.
 A vast observatory, it was built to unravel the concepts of time and space through experiments.
 Not many people know that there are four other similar observatories located around the country in Jaipur, Varanasi, Mathura and Ujjain.